-In 1884, five additional tracks were added to cope with the increase in railway traffic.
-Another extension was built in 1889 on the eastern side for suburban rail lines.
-Further expansion works were carried out in the 1930s and 1960s.
+Five additional tracks were added in 1884 to cope with the increase in railway traffic.
+Another extension was built in 1889 on the eastern side for suburban rail lines, after which further expansion works were carried out in the 1930s and 1960s.

 Gare du Nord railway services

-In addition, there are three RER lines operating at the station, lines B, D and E. Line B provides connections to the Charles de Gaulle Airport; line D is connected to the Gare de Lyon and Line E is connected to the St Lazare (a rail terminal in Paris).
+In addition, there are three RER lines operating at the station, namely lines B, D and E. Line B provides connections to the Charles de Gaulle Airport; line D is connected to the Gare de Lyon and Line E is connected to St Lazare, a rail terminal in Paris.

-SNCF, Eurostar and Thalys are the three companies that provide services at the railway station.
-Eurostar runs trains from Paris to London; Thalys provides services to Belgium, Germany and Holland; and SNCF operates services between Paris and Amiens.
+SNCF, Eurostar and Thalys provide services at the railway station.
+Eurostar runs trains from Paris to London; Thalys offers services to Belgium, Germany and Holland; and SNCF operates services running between Paris and Amiens.

 Gare du Nord railway station facilities

 The Gare du Nord railway station provides many facilities such as wireless internet access, gift shops, ATM machines, cafés, a registered baggage service and a currency exchange.
-The departure lounge facilities at the railway station are available to all travellers, and a dedicated departure lounge is also present for Eurostar passengers.
+The departure lounge facilities at the railway station are available to all travellers, and there is a dedicated departure lounge for Eurostar passengers.

-Eurostar passengers can benefit from e-ticket collection facilities at the Gare du Nord railway station.
-The easy-to-use system, which enables passengers to collect their tickets from the e-ticketing machines, features touch-screen technology to guide travellers through the process.
+Eurostar passengers can also benefit from e-ticket collection facilities at Gare du Nord.
+The easy-to-use system enables passengers to collect their tickets from the e-ticketing machines and features touchscreen technology to guide travellers through the process.

 Four e-ticket machines are located at the railway station on the mezzanine level.
 Passengers can also collect tickets from SNCF ticket machines.